LucaSpadoni/Compiler-and-Interpreter-based-on-ANTLR/README.md

 # Compiler-and-Interpreter-for-SimplanPlus

+Implementation of a parser, a compiler and an interpreter for a programming language called “SimplanPlus” which is based on ANTLR.

 The delivery contains 4 main points to follow for completion:
 - lexical analysis that returns the list of lexical errors in an output file (*out/errors.txt*);
 - development of the program's Symbol Table (according to the [ANTLR grammar](https://github.com/LucaSpadoni/Compiler-and-Interpreter-for-SimplanPlus/blob/main/src/SimpLanPlus.g4) used) and checking of: